 - Raymond (1980), Paper Prepared for the National Center for Health Care Technology on the Social and Ethical Aspects of Transsexual Surgery

 The TERF movement played a significant role in the revocation of trans healthcare access.
-In fact, TERF activist, Janice Raymond, authored the government’s anti-trans position.
+In fact, TERF activist, Janice Raymond, helped engineer what became the government’s anti-trans position.

 The National Center for Healthcare Technology was a government funded body that reviewed metadata so that Health & Human Services (HHS) would be able to make evidence-based judgements about the efficacy of medical technologies.
 In short, they informed the US government on what was and what was not medically efficacious.
 The NCHCT had Janice Raymond, author of The Transsexual Empire: The Making of the She-Male issue their position on the efficacy of trans medical care in a paper titled, “Technology on the Social and Ethical Aspects of Transsexual Surgery.”
 This position paper makes practically all the same assertions about trans people commonly found in far right-wing anti-trans propaganda; however, unlike other extremist group propaganda, this misleading report informed HHS’ position on trans medical care.
 The report was available through the Office of the Associate Director for Medical and Scientific Evaluation, Public Health Service.

 Raymond asserted that trans medical care was a new phenomena, unethical, asserted that legislation should block trans medical care and that it would be best to institute a national program of reparative therapy.

 Until Raymond’s HHS paper, the US government supported trans care as medically necessary.
 I want you to reread that previous sentence.
 This meant that poor trans people could freely access psychological and medical care and it meant that public and private insurers had no basis upon which to reject coverage of trans care.